RizkyRajitha/RizkyRajitha.github.io/content/blog/post/setup-prometheus-and-grafana-on-orange-pi.md

 ```

-next, I repeated the same steps for creating the unit file for systemd.
+next, I repeated the same steps for creating the unit file for `systemd`.

 `sudo nano /etc/systemd/system/nodeexporter.service`